A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Teleoperation Subspace

-This represents a hand position which will standardize the data as we project between joint space and $\boldsymbol T$.
+This hand-specific, ``neutral" origin pose $\boldsymbol o \in \mathbb{R}^N$ represents a hand position which will standardize the data as we project between joint space and $\boldsymbol T$.

 The origin pose of the master is arbitrary; however, it is crucial that the origin pose of the slave corresponds to the master's origin.
 The two hands should assume approximately the same shape while positioned at their respective origins.